MooseStack

 // Create a standalone table named "example_table"

-const exampleTable = new OlapTable<ExampleSchema>("example_table", {
+export const exampleTable = new OlapTable<ExampleSchema>("example_table", {

-orderByFields: ["id", "dateField"], // Optional when using a primary key
+orderByFields: ["id", "dateField"] // Optional when using a primary key

 });